128technology/docs/docs/plugin_gre.md

 #### Static Source NAT considerations ####
 :::note
-For some of the KNI based interfaces such as PPPoE and LTE, the source nat may not be needed
+This section can be skipped for WAN interface types of PPPoE and LTE
 :::

 Please note that the `next-hop` is making use of a `shared-nat-pool` called `gre-dpdk2-nat-pool` for example.
 This nat-pool is necessary for performing a source nat of the GRE tunnel traffic depending on which egress interface are being used.

 :::note
 The `network-interface > source-nat` flag does not support GRE, hence the `shared-nat-pool` is required.